Table of Contents

-Myopia, also known as shortsightedness or nearsightedness, is a condition in which the eye is longer than average length and images that pass through the pupil do not meet with the back of the eye, the retina, which in turn causes blurred far vision.
+Myopia is blurry long-distance vision, often called ‘short-sightedness’ or ‘near-sightedness’.
+A person with myopia can typically see clearly up close – when reading a book or looking at a laptop screen – but words and objects look fuzzy on a whiteboard, on television, across the room, when looking outdoors or when driving.
+Development of myopia means the eye is longer than average length and images that pass through the pupil do not meet with the back of the eye, the retina, which in turn causes blurred far vision.

-The frequency of myopia is increasing worldwide; currently there is extensive ongoing research into the causes of myopia and its progression.(1) Myopia is genetically linked however exactly how is unknown.
-It is estimated that if one parent is myopic the risk is 60-90% higher in the child.
+Myopia is genetically linked however exactly how is unknown.
+It is estimated that if one or both parents are myopic the risk is 60-90% higher in the child.
 Most of the current research is based on a population between ages 6 and 18 years of age.

 There is continuing research and ever changing theories as to exactly why myopia may progress.
 There is some evidence that as well as genetics, some lifestyle factors contribute to the progression of myopia.
 The current research has found that it is not just the increase of near tasks or digital devices but that children are spending less time outdoors.